jamiephan/HeroesOfTheStorm_TryMode2.0/docs/tools.md

 **Command**: `npm run build:mimicbehaviors`

-This tool will search though all the `<CBehaviorBuff>` and map it to a *toggleable* hotkey button, similar to how Ice Block / Spell Shield works.
+This tool searches through all `<CBehaviorBuff>` entries and maps each to a *toggleable* hotkey button, similar to how Ice Block / Spell Shield works.

 This will generate an ability with the prefixed `MB`.
-For instance, the behavior `AurielResurrectLightSpeedControllerBehavior` (The behavior that gives massive movement speed to units that are resurrected by Auriel Lv20 Resurrection talent) will have an ability `MBAurielResurrectLightSpeedControllerBehavior`, which you can add this ability as a behavior to units using tools such as [addbehavior](usage.md#cmd-addbehavior), with the command of `addbehavior MBAurielResurrectLightSpeedControllerBehavior`.
+For instance, the behavior `AurielResurrectLightSpeedControllerBehavior` (The behavior that gives massive movement speed to units that are resurrected by Auriel Lv20 Resurrection talent) will have an ability `MBAurielResurrectLightSpeedControllerBehavior`, You can add this ability as a behavior to units using the [addbehavior](usage.md#cmd-addbehavior) command: `addbehavior MBAurielResurrectLightSpeedControllerBehavior`.

 >Note: This will also respect the game settings, e.g Stuns and Silences will disable hotkey bars.
 Therefore it is not recommended to use `MBPermaStun` (Behavior Buff: `PermaStun`) or `MBPermaSilence` (Behavior Buff: `PermaSilence`) since you cannot active again to cancel it.
 You will need to respawn / remove the behavior (not the ability but actual behavior buff) if you would like to regain control.